-This is whether it is safe for you to leave your car charger plugged in.
+Here’s whether it is safe for you to leave your car charger plugged in:

 Your car battery and charger determine what can be left plugged in, but most of the time it can be left plugged in.

-So if you want to know whether your car charger will drain your car battery when you leave it plugged in, then you’re in the right place.
+So if you want to learn all about what happens exactly when you leave your car charger plugged in, then you’re in the right place.

 Let’s get started!